T-PWK/biguint-format/README.md

 * `format` - specifies format of the input number.
 It can be either `BE` for Big Endian or `LE` for Little Endian. `BE` is a default value.
 Check [wikipedia](http://en.wikipedia.org/wiki/Endianness) for more details.
 * `prefix` - output string prefix.
 Note that this option is not supported by `dec` conversion.
 * `groupsize` - splits output string into groups of `groupsize` lenght characters.
 * `delimiter` - specifes delimiter string to be inserted in between character groups.
-Default value is ` ` (space).
+Default value is space.
 It is quite handy option when dealing with large numbers.

 ### Examples ###